Robert-Ramirez/Server-side-rendering/readme.md

 ##Initial Setup
 * Add Home Page
-* Add tasklists Page that lists all tasklists
+* Add Tasklists Page that lists all tasklists

-Each tasklist has:
+Each Tasklist has:
    * Name
-   * Image
+   * Description

 ##Layout and Basic Styling
 * Create our header and footer partials
 * Add in Bootstrap

-##Creating New tasklists
+##Creating New Tasklist
 * Setup new tasklist POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-##Style the tasklists page
+##Style the Tasklist's page
 * Add a better header/title
 * Make tasklists display in a grid